Working on huge data required some basic tools to filter or classify data in the group, and the result must be fruitful.

-[Note: You can select a condition and enter value comment manually according to your search criteria.]
+[Note: You can select a condition and enter the value comment manually according to your search criteria.]

-Everything is set, follow the step to take a look of your result:
+Everything is set, follow the step to look at your result:

 How To Change Color of Receiving Email in Outlook?
 [From Specific Email Address/Person]

-Searching Email received from a specific email address or person in Outlook is not rocket science, the search bar can handle it.
-All you have to know the exact method to find the emails.
+Searching Emails received from a specific email address or person in Outlook is not rocket science, the search bar can handle it.
+All you must know is the exact method to find the emails.

 Outlook conditional formatting based on email domain not only grabs those emails but also changes the format or color as per your choice.